 Being aware of the potential causes and characteristics of left arm pain can help a person recognize what the body is reacting to and determine when it is necessary to seek medical attention.

-In this article, we explain the possible causes of left arm pain.
-For each of these causes, we describe the other symptoms that can help a person identify the underlying issue.
+The article discusses the possible causes of left arm pain.
+It also looks at related symptoms that can help a person identify the underlying issue, as well as what treatments may help.

 A heart attack occurs when a portion of the heart muscle sustains damage or completely stops functioning due to a lack of oxygen.